COMP122/pythagorean.mips/assignment.md

 [^readonly]: You should consider this version to be a read-only version.
 As you learn more about ``git``, this limitation can be removed.
 But for now... just consider it as a read-only version.

 ## Due Dates:
 A separate due date will be provided for each phase.
-The following due dates are provided to scheduled your time effectively.
+The following due dates are provided to help you scheduled your time effectively.
 These dates are subject to change, based upon the progress we make in class.
-Such changes will announced in slack and via the assignment.md file.
+Such changes will be announced in slack and via the assignment.md file.

    1. Due: April 14 @ Midnight: Is Right Triangle
    1. Due: April 17 @ Midnight: Type of Triangle